Leaders in programs ‘focused on student success’

 Elon University has built a national reputation as the premier student-centered environment for engaged, experiential learning, with an emphasis on strong personal relationships between students and their faculty and staff mentors.
 Elon students are ambitious, creative and determined problem-solvers who are passionate about making the world a better place.

-Elon is a mid-sized private university with 6,291 undergraduate and 826 graduate students from 46 states and 49 other countries.
+Elon is a mid-sized private university with 6,302 undergraduate and 825 graduate students from 46 states, the District of Columbia, Puerto Rico and 50 countries.
 Elon is ranked among the top-100 National Universities by U.S. News & World Report, with a #1 ranking for excellence in undergraduate teaching and #9 for innovation.
 For the seventh straight year, Elon is the leader in the “Focus on Student Success” feature – the only college or university ranked in the top-20 in all eight categories of high-impact academic programs.
 Included are #1 rankings for study abroad and learning communities and #2 rankings for first-year experiences and service learning.

 Elon’s 656-acre residential campus is consistently recognized as one of the nation’s finest environments for learning and is designated as a botanical garden.
 The campus includes the 56-acre Elon University Forest, a land preserve and natural area for scientific research; and Loy Farm, a center for environmental research and sustainability that includes a solar farm.